andychu/rsc-regexp/py/README.md

 - Copy `re2post()`, and massage it into Python.
 It was actually easier to copy the Rust version than the C version!
 - Figure out the skeleton of `post2nfa()`.
-I then realized that using "algebraic data types" and **typed** Python would be easier.
+I then realized that using **typed** Python and "algebraic data types" would be easier.
-  - The C code uses `.` as the concat operator, but this leads to confusion with "any char".
+  - For example, the C code uses `.` as the concat operator, but this leads to confusion with "any char".
 So our postfix encoding has typed data, not just bytes.

 I used Python 3 `dataclass` and `Union` type.

+    @dataclass
+    class Byte:
+        """ 0-255, so we can do Unicode later """
+        c: int

+    @dataclass
+    class Cat:
+        """ ab """
+        pass

+    # ...

+    op = Union[Byte, Repeat, Alt, Cat, Dot]

 It definitely **looks** ugly and verbose, compared to Zephyr ASDL, which we use in Oils.
 In ASDL, it's: